Cali Zoo

 Cali Zoo is located in the city of Cali in the country of Colombia.
 The Zoo belongs to a foundation that carries its name and whose mission, since it took the zoo's administration in 1981, has been to improve the animals' diet, their natural environment, and the medical care of the existing fauna.

 Cali Zoo promotes and performs different educational, recreational and investigative programs.

-The Cali Zoo's 10 ha are home to about 1,200 animals, representing some 180 species - from lemurs to condors.
+The Cali Zoo's 10 ha are home to about 1,200 animals, representing some 180 species – from lemurs to condors.
 The Cali River runs through the zoo's park-like grounds.

 History

 The zoo started with animals in narrow and dirty cages, with basic levels of care and feeding.
 With local government support and contributions from citizens, Cali Zoo began a transformation into a modern zoo.
 The old cages were replaced with new comfortable and spacious exhibits.
 Animals were relocated according to their species, rather than the prior indistinct organization.
-The Cali Zoo Foundation started focusing on each species requirements for diet.
+The Cali Zoo Foundation started focusing on the dietary requirements of each species.
 Finally, preventative medicine became a new focus.
-In the same way, the zoo's surroundings were redesigned and restored.
+The zoo's surroundings were also redesigned and restored.

 Later, Cali Zoo's administration started a complete medical collection of each animal's records, which allowed it to have accurate and organized information so it could provide better care.
 With these basic necessities satisfied, Cali Zoo could lead its objectives to research and preserve the different Colombian wild species.